 Plan resources with increased efficiency, improve safety and reduce instability risks with daily updated data on mining activities.

-Mining sites are often located in some of the most remote locations in the world, causing difficulty in successful management of labors, equipment use and project progress overall.
+Mining sites are often located in some of the most remote locations in the world, causing difficulty in successful management of labor, equipment use and project progress overall.
 Earth Observation (EO) data is the key to getting the most recent and accurate information for efficient operations planning and resource management in mines.
 Radar imaging satellites can take an image of any location on Earth, at any time, regardless of cloud cover and sunlight.

 Remote monitoring and operations management requires timely, consistent, reliable information about every activity that happens within and around the mining sites.